 The datasets

-The main dataset of this project includes a comprehensive collection of DNC and RNC speeches from 2004-2020.
+The main dataset of this project is a comprehensive collection of DNC and RNC speeches from 2004-2020.
 Because the convention is held every four years, we have five years' worth of dataset: 2004, 2008, 2012, 2016, and 2020.
-Our data sources come from rev.com and C-SPAN.org.
-The textual data were transformed to an SQLite database with 3470 rows and 9 columns including year, party, day, speaker, speaker count, time, text, text length, and the source of text, as shown in an example in Figure 1.
+Our data come from rev.com and C-SPAN.org.
+The textual data were entered into a SQLite database with 3470 rows and 9 columns including year, party, day, speaker, speaker count, time, text, text length, and the source of text, as shown in an example in Figure 1.

 Figure 1.
 An Overview of the Convention Speech Dataset

 A typical convention goes on for four nights.
 All conventions were held in person except the DNC in 2020, which was held virtually because of the pandemic.
-Likewise, the RNC in 2020 took place in person, but with downsized delegates.
-From an overview of descriptive statistics from the dataset as shown in Table 2, the number of speakers and speeches varies over years.
+The RNC in 2020 took place in person, but with a reduced number of delegates.
+Descriptive statistics from the dataset shown in Table 2 show how the number of speakers and speeches vary over the years.
 The Democratic Party overall has more speakers, speeches, total tokens, and unique tokens than the Republican Party.
 However, the Republican Party has longer average token length and more lexical diversity.

 Table 2